 Eucharistic ministers assist in the distribution of the precious body and blood of Jesus Christ with reverence and dignity at liturgical celebrations, to the homebound and to individuals in nursing homes, retirement homes or in the hospital.
 At various times throughout the year, interested parishioners will be invited to an evening of formation and instruction.
 Interested individuals need to have a deep love for God, believe that the consecrated host and wine are the Body and Blood of Christ and be willing to live as true disciples.
 Deepen your relationship with God; be a Eucharistic minister.

-Our church choir enhances the faith experience of the community through song at liturgical celebrations of the Church.
-Our choir rehearses Wednesdays at 7:00 pm and leads the music at Holy Day masses and the Sunday 10:30 mass.
-We embrace a wide range of liturgical music from chant to contemporary hymns and anthems.
+Our church choir enhances the faith experience of the community through song at liturgical celebrations of the Church Our choir leads the music at Holy Day Masses and the Sunday 10:30 Mass.

 We always welcome new members middle-school aged and older.
 There is no experience needed and no audition necessary.
-We are especially seeking a few more men.
-Your family is welcome to sit in the balcony so that you can all worship together at mass.
-Please consider joining our musical family, serve God through music and leaning more about our liturgical celebrations.
-For more information call Alain Miller.
+Your family is welcome to sit in the balcony so that you can all worship together at Mass.
+Whether a part of choir or a member singing from the pews, together we serve God through music and participation in the Mass.
+For more information contact Alain Miller.

 This choir leads the music at all funerals in the parish.
 People who have flexible daytime schedules who are willing to share their musical talents make up the group.
 We plan on attending all funerals at the church, unless otherwise notified.
 If you are interested in this ministry, contact the church office.